PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   * ``serverID=""``: str - Set the Server Identity field.
   * ``ipEncryptKey=""``: str - A key, that can be generated via the :func:`makeIPCipherKey` function, to encrypt the IP address of the requestor for anonymization purposes.
 The encryption is done using ipcrypt for IPv4 and a 128-bit AES ECB operation for IPv6.
+  * ``exportTags=""``: str - The comma-separated list of keys of internal tags to export into the ``tags`` Protocol Buffer field, as "key:value" strings.
+Note that a tag with an empty value will be exported as "<key>", not "<key>:".
+An empty string means that no internal tag will be exported.
+The special value ``*`` means that all tags will be exported.

 .. function:: RemoteLogResponseAction(remoteLogger[, alterFunction[, includeCNAME [, options [, metas]]]])